-Trade and other receivables are unsecured and do not bear any interest.
-All receivables, except for advances to officers and employees, are subject to credit risk exposure (see Note 27.2).
+Trade and other receivables are unsecured, usually settled within 30 to 60 days, and do not bear any interest.
+All receivables, except for advances to officers and employees, are subject to credit risk exposure (see Note 25.2).

 Due from agencies represent claims from authorized agencies for tickets issued to customers.